ihellman/flume_data_processing/README.md

 2\) 2_flume_QAQC_plots.Rmd - Creates a html file with plots showing stage and turbidity for a defined basin pair.

+3\) 3_QA_flagger.R - Takes the date ranges in the QA form and applies the flag to the respective date ranges in the actual data file.

-3\) 3_anatek_report_merger.R - Takes Anatek's Excel-based reports and merges them into a single file.
+3\) 4_anatek_report_merger.R - Takes Anatek's Excel-based reports and merges them into a single file.